-Texas Military Department (TMD): TMD is providing direct support to TAMFS with aerial fire suppression capability in response to critical fire weather.
+Texas Military Department (TMD): TMD is providing direct support to TAMFS with aerial fire suppression capability in response to the critical fire weather.
 TMD has staged two Medium Mission Ready Packages (MRP) with two UH-60 helicopters in San Antonio and two in Austin, and one Heavy MRP with two CH-47 Chinook helicopters in Grand Prairie.
 A SOC Support Team has been assigned to Austin.
-TMD has activated 34 personnel and six aircraft in support of this incident.
-As of March 16, TMD Rotary Wing aircraft have flown a total of 52.9 hours and dropped a total of 106,880 gallons of water.
+TMD has activated 33 personnel and six aircraft in support of this incident.
+As of March 17, TMD Rotary Wing aircraft have flown a total of 81.5 hours and dropped a total of 221,630 gallons of water.

-Texas Parks and Wildlife Department (TPWD): TPWD has the following Statewide resources available to support: one LNO at the SOC, one helicopter in Austin, All-Terrain Vehicles, State Game Wardens, and State Park Police Officers.
-TPWD Aviation responded to the Onion Creek Wildfire in Hays County and successfully made 18 water bucket drops (2,070 gallons of water).
+Texas Parks and Wildlife Department (TPWD): State Park Firefighters and a brush truck assisted with the Crabapple Fire in Gillespie County on Saturday and Sunday.
+TPWD has the following Statewide resources available to support: one LNO at the SOC, one helicopter in Austin, All-Terrain Vehicles, State Game Wardens, and State Park Police Officers.
+TPWD Aviation responded to the Onion Creek Wildfire in Hays County and successfully made 18 water drops (2,070 gallons of water).